-Polaris Renewable Energy may be unable to enter into PPAs on terms favourable to Polaris Renewable Energy, or at all
+Polaris Renewable Energy may be unable to enter into PPAs on terms favourable to Polaris Renewable Energy, or at all.

 The electrical power generation industry, of which geothermal and hydropower are a sub-component, is highly competitive, and Polaris Renewable Energy may not be able to compete successfully or grow its business.
 The industry is complex, as it is composed of public utility districts, cooperatives and investor-owned power companies.
 Many of the participants produce and distribute electricity.
 Their willingness to purchase electricity from an independent producer may be based on a number of factors and not solely on pricing and surety of supply.
 If Polaris Renewable Energy cannot enter into PPAs on favourable terms, or at all, it would negatively impact its revenue and its decisions regarding the development of additional properties.
+Further, if, for any reason, any of the purchasers of power under the PPAs that the Company is currently a party to are unable or unwilling to fulfil their contractual obligations under the relevant PPA, refuse to accept delivery of power pursuant to the relevant PPA, or do not renew their contractual arrangements with us, our assets, liabilities, business, financial condition, results of operations and cash flow could be materially and adversely affected.